fanghenshaometeor/GenerativeRFF/README.md

 ##

-If u have problems about the codes or paper, u could contact me (fanghenshao@sjtu.edu.cn) or raise issues in this repo.
+If u have problems about the code or paper, u could contact me (fanghenshao@sjtu.edu.cn) or raise issues in this repo.